-They are bigger and better than the handheld fans that populate vacation spots gripped by families and give you a hands-free solution to keeping cool.
-They are durable, portable, and powerful, and should be a fixture of every work site, office, and home in time for the summer months.
+The best fans are portable, don’t require electricity, and can help keep your home or office cool if you don’t have A/C. They are also critical for outdoor job sites.
+They are bigger and better than a handheld cordless fan and give you a hands-free solution to keeping cool.
+These tools are durable, portable, and powerful, and should be a fixture of every worksite, office, and home in time for the summer months.

 The Best Cordless Fan

 Our top pick of cordless fans is the DeWalt 11” Cordless Jobsite Fan, aptly named (by us) “the little fan that could.”
 Between its handy features, power, and versatility, you’ll be as impressed as we are by this portable cordless fan.
 It has a powerful battery that can run for up to 36 hours on its lowest setting.
 Additionally, this rechargeable cordless fan offers multiple hanging options, so you aren’t limited to placements on the floor, desks, or chairs.
 It’s not an oscillating cordless fan, but the mounting options and speed controls make it one of the more versatile fans on this list.

 The LED battery level indicators let you know when it’s time to recharge the included charger pack.
 This fan is lightweight but sturdy, but if you want to ensure a long life for your new fan best friend and reduce damage, you can use the carry case for transporting this DeWalt fan.